Indonesia: Epidemiologists warn of high COVID risk at disaster shelters | DW | 14.12.2021

 Budiman added that authorities should make extra effort to outfit shelters to stop the virus from spreading during disasters.
 This includes adding extra fans and posting advisories regarding sharing items like clothes and utensils.

 Pane urged the government to provide more screenings and testing to screen people before they enter a shelter.
-She added that the ideal space would be three family members in a 12 square meter room, with at least 1 meter of distance between beds.
+She added that the ideal space would be three family members in a 12-square-meter (129-square-foot) room, with at least 1 meter of distance between beds.
 "The most important thing is good air circulation," she added.

-Health Ministry Spokesperson, Siti Nadia Tarmizi said that Indonesia's disaster management agency already has guidelines for handling refugees during the pandemic.
+Health Ministry spokesperson Siti Nadia Tarmizi said Indonesia's disaster management agency already has guidelines for handling refugees during the pandemic.

 "Keep wearing masks and get vaccinated immediately, that's the only key," she added.